FawazAbdullah/udacity_DSN_project2/README.md

 ## GPU/CPU
 As this project uses deep CNNs, for training of network you need to use a GPU.
 However after training you can always use normal CPU for the prediction phase.

+## Licensing, Authors, Acknowledgements<a name="licensing"></a>
+Credits must be given to Udacity for providing starting code for this project.
+The data was provided by Udacity partners at Bertelsmann Arvato Analytics.